Global Advisory Board

-Mr Kelly holds a B.Comm from St. Mary’s University, Canada, an MBA from Cass Business School, a Canadian CPA and CA, an FCA and was awarded honorary doctorates from both universities.
+Mr Kelly holds a B.Comm from St. Mary’s University, Canada, an MBA from Bayes Business School, a Canadian CPA and CA, an FCA and was awarded honorary doctorates from both universities.

 He is on the Board of Directors of the International Churchill Society and is a member of the Toronto Club, Boca Raton Club and National Cartoonists Society (Chicago Chapter).
 Bob is married to Rose and has two children and two grandchildren.

 Muhtar Kent is Chairman of the Board of Directors of The Coca-Cola Company.
 From 2009-2017, he served as the Company’s Chairman and Chief Executive Officer.
 Previously, he was President and Chief Executive Officer and earlier, President and Chief Operating Officer.

 Mr Kent joined The Coca-Cola Company in Atlanta in 1978, holding a variety of marketing and operations leadership positions over the course of his career.
 In 1985, he became General Manager of Coca-Cola Turkey and Central Asia.
 Beginning in 1989, he served as President of the Company’s East Central Europe Division and Senior Vice President of Coca-Cola International, with responsibility for 23 countries.